 Solid Timber

-Widely regarded as one of the best options, you can’t go wrong with solid timber.
-Nothing’s better than the natural aesthetics of wood.
+Was widely regarded as one of the best options; you can't go wrong with solid timber.
+Nothing beats the natural aesthetics of wood.
 It imparts a warm, cosy vibe and adds a touch of elegance.
-However, they aren’t very common nowadays as they are comparatively more expensive than other options.
+However, they aren't very common nowadays as they are comparatively more expensive than other options.

 One of the main advantages of solid timber benchtops is their longevity.
 They can outlive most benchtop materials.
-And though they are softer and have a lower density compared to other materials, you can sand and stain them to maintain their look.
+And though they are softer and have a lower density compared to other materials, you can sand and stain them to maintain their look and restore their beauty over time.

 There are a few aspects to consider when you choose solid timber for your benchtops.
 Solid wood doesn’t go well with steam & moisture.
 Avoid them as much as possible.
 And if you’re a person who prefers a smooth and sleek benchtop, then solid timber might not be for you.
-Due to its low density, it can leave scratch marks easily and would need to be sanded often.
+Due to its low density, it can leave scratch marks easily and needs to be sanded and varnished often.

 Laminate Benchtops